-Research firm says the recycling industry in China will generate more than $150 billion in activity by 2018.
+Research firm says China's recycling industry will generate more than $150 billion in activity by 2018.

 BCC Research, based in Wellesley, Massachusetts, says about $103 billion in recycling-related economic activity occurred in China in 2013, down slightly from $107.5 billion in 2012.

-In its newly released report, titled Recycling Markets in China, the research firm forecasts the recycling market in China “to grow to nearly $156 billion by 2018, and register a five-year compound annual growth rate of 8.7 percent from 2013 to 2018.”
+In its newly released report, Recycling Markets in China, the research firm forecasts China's recycling market will "grow to nearly $156 billion by 2018,and register a five-year compound annual growth rate of 8.7 percent from 2013 to 2018.”

 Recycling sectors studied in the report include ferrous and nonferrous metals, plastic, paper, electronic scrap, end-of-life vehicles, scrap tires and ship dismantling.

-Recycling Markets in China provides an analysis of the Chinese recycling market and evaluates information on both the challenges the industry faces that must be addressed as well as information concerning opportunities that can be leveraged.
-As well, the book authors’ say it offers “comprehensive profiles of major players in the industry.”
+Recycling Markets in China provides an analysis of the Chinese recycling market and evaluates information on the challenges the industry faces that must be addressed as well as information concerning opportunities that can be leveraged.
+As well, the report's authors say it offers “comprehensive profiles of major players in the industry.”

 Information on ordering the report can be found here